RakhithJK/Tzahi12345-YoutubeDL-Material-wiki/Translate.md

 * Add the new target JSON file to the `src/assets/i18n` folder.
 * Add the new language code to the `supported_locales` in the `settings.component.ts` file [here](https://github.com/Tzahi12345/YoutubeDL-Material/blob/master/src/app/settings/settings.component.ts)

-The last step is the least important one, so if you simply add the target `xliff` and `json` files, I can handle the rest.
+The last requirement for the PR (adding the new language code) is the least important one, so if you simply add the target `xliff` and `json` files, I can handle the rest.

 And that's pretty much it!
 Once your PR is merged, then the translations should be available in the next update.
 If you're having trouble with any of these steps, create an issue and I'll be happy to help.